vitalif/vitastor/docs/usage/nbd.en.md

   Stay in foreground, do not daemonize.

-Note that `nbd_timeout`, `nbd_max_devices` and `nbd_max_part` options may also be specified in `/etc/vitastor/vitastor.conf` or in other configuration file specified with `--config_file`.
+Note that `nbd_timeout`, `nbd_max_devices` and `nbd_max_part` options may also be specified in `/etc/vitastor/vitastor.conf` or in other configuration file specified with `--config_path`.

 ## unmap